Elmohamady: Former Egypt captain leaves Aston Villa after four years

-Former Egypt captain Ahmed Elmohamady has confirmed his Aston Villa exit following the expiry of his contract.
+Former Egypt captain Ahmed Elmohamady has confirmed his exit from Aston Villa following the expiry of his contract.

 The right-back also featured in the League Cup final against Manchester City in 2020 and in total, he made 129 appearances for Aston Villa in all competitions with four goals to his name.